mihretgold/Multimodal-Video-Understanding-for-Predicting-and-Optimizing-Short-Form-Content-Engagement/README.md

 │   └── s8.png
 └── README.md
 ```

-## Usage
+## Usage Workflow

-1. Upload a video file
+1. Upload a long-form video file through the application interface.
-2. Wait for the upload to complete
-3. Click "Get Subtitles" to extract or generate subtitles
-4. Click "Analyze with AI" to get section suggestions
-5. Preview and apply cuts
+2. Extract existing subtitles or generate new subtitles using automatic speech recognition.
+3. Run multimodal analysis combining visual, audio, and textual signals to identify high-engagement segments.
+4. Review AI-recommended short-form segments with associated timestamps and engagement rationale.
+5. Select preferred segments and generate optimized short-form clips suitable for platforms like YouTube Shorts, Instagram Reels, and TikTok.
-6. Download or share your cuts
+6. Download or share the generated clips directly.

+## Tech Stack

+### Frontend
+- Next.js 14
+- TypeScript
+- React
+- Tailwind CSS

+### Backend
+- Python
+- Flask
+- FFmpeg
+- MoviePy
+- Whisper (for speech-to-text)
+- Gemini (for multimodal and semantic analysis)

+## Prerequisites

+- Node.js 18 or higher
+- Python 3.8 or higher
+- FFmpeg
+- A modern web browser with JavaScript enabled
+- Google API Key (for Gemini)

+## Installation

+1. Clone the repository.
+2. Install backend dependencies using the provided requirements file.
+3. Configure environment variables for API keys.
+4. Start the backend server.
+5. Open the application in your browser and begin uploading videos.

 ## Contributing

+Contributions are welcome and encouraged.

-1. Fork the repository
+1. Fork the repository.
-2. Create your feature branch
+2. Create a new feature branch.
-3. Commit your changes
+3. Commit your changes with clear descriptions.
-4. Push to the branch
+4. Push to your branch.
-5. Create a Pull Request
+5. Open a pull request for review.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments

 - OpenAI for Whisper
-- FFmpeg team
+- Google Gemini for multimodal reasoning
-- MoviePy developers
+- FFmpeg and MoviePy for video processing
-- Next.js team
+- The open-source community for foundational tools and libraries